pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 - a system to generate a personalized learning curricula that minimizes time and effort

-### Automated knowledge discovery and generation
+### Automated and autonomous knowledge discovery and generation

-The above examples of systems require a human in the loop in order to verify that the computer program's decisions make sense.
+The above examples of automatic systems require a human in the loop in order to verify that the computer program's decisions make sense.
 A human is also required to ask the questions in the case of the Oracle, and in order to provide the student profile and learning goals.

-One open question is whether it is possible to build an autonomous system that continuously analyzes the network of knowledge and can automatically perform such tasks?
+Another interesting question is whether it is possible to build a system that autonomously analyzes the network of knowledge to perform such tasks?
 Namely, identify and create missing connections, create new nodes in the network, formulate new questions and answer them, and re-organize the knowledge in the most efficient way possible.

+## Applications of knowledge networks

+Building on the idea of a network of knowledge, I wondered how it could benefit me as a student or more generally as someone who wants to explore new areas of knowledge.
+This section is about a couple of ways in which knowledge networks can help.

-## Learning efficiently: the shortest learning path
+### Learning efficiently: the shortest learning path

+Avoiding distractions, for example, having to interrupt my flow in order to review other references for the same topic, as well as not really knowing the best sequence of topics that I need to learn in order to accomplish my goal are recurrent problems for me; a personalized learning path with minimal distractions is necessary.

 Computing the shortest path between two nodes in the network becomes useful for a student that wants to learn a _target_ concept given a starting _concept_.
 The